AdguardTeam/KnowledgeBaseVPN/docs/general/set-up-adguard-vpn-on-your-router.md

 ## Devices that can be connected to a router with AdGuard VPN

-- **PlayStation and Xbox**: To enjoy seamless online gaming and enhanced security on PS4 and PS5, [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router) and connect your console to it.
+- **PlayStation and Xbox**: To enjoy seamless online gaming and enhanced security on PS4 and PS5, [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router) and connect your console to it

-- **Apple TV**: Follow the instructions to [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router), then connect your Apple TV.
+- **Apple TV**: Follow the instructions to [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router), then connect your Apple TV

 - **Chromecast**:

-  For Gen 4: Simply download and install [AdGuard VPN from Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn).
+  **For Gen 4:** Simply download and install [AdGuard VPN from Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn)

-  For Gen 3: Follow our guide to [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router).
-Make sure your TV and smartphone, tablet or computer are connected to the same network.
+  **For Gen 3:** Follow our guide to [set up AdGuard VPN on your router](#how-to-set-up-adguard-vpn-on-your-router).
+Make sure your TV and smartphone, tablet or computer are connected to the same network

   For **Android TV**, you don’t need to set up AdGuard VPN on a router — we have a special version for Android TV.
 Just follow these steps: